Atharvkote/Database-and-Management-Systems/Operations/02-CREATE-Table.md

 - `CONSTRAINTS`: Defines rules for data validation (e.g., `PRIMARY KEY`, `NOT NULL`, `UNIQUE`).

 ### **Example: Creating a `users` Table**

+> [!NOTE]
+> Ensure that you have Followed and are done with the Create Database

 The following example creates a `users` table with four columns: